priskilladrn/MC2-United-Hands/README.md

 - Femi Pertiwi

 ## Objective
-Spend Moment help people especially Gen Z people journal their expense by simplifying the process and eliminating the need for long and complicated expense forms.
+Spend Moment is an iOS application to help people, especially Gen Z, journal their expenses by simplifying the process and eliminating the need for long and complicated expense forms.

-With our Expense Moment feature, users can effortlessly capture and record their expenses by simply taking photos.
+With the Expense Moment feature, users can effortlessly capture and record their expenses by simply taking photos.
 In addition to that, we have an Expense Template feature where users can set a template for frequent transactions.